MCZB/app-laravel/README.md

 Here are some ideas for future enhancements and features we plan to add to the project:

-- **Movie Search:** Add search functionality to allow users to search movies by title, genre, or actor.
 - **Rating System:** Allow users to rate movies and display average ratings for the movies.
 - **Comments and Reviews:** Add the ability for users to leave comments and reviews for the movies.
 Implement a star rating system.
 - **Favorites Lists:** Allow users to mark movies as favorites and create custom lists.
 - **Authentication System:** Implement a user authentication system so they can save their preferences, such as favorite movies and ratings.
 - **Pagination:** Add pagination to facilitate navigation if the movie list is long.
-- **Genre Filtering:** Allow users to filter movies by genre, such as action, comedy, drama, etc.
 - **Internationalization:** Implement support for different languages and regions to attract a global audience.
 - **Responsive Design:** Ensure the website is fully responsive to provide a great user experience on mobile devices, tablets, and desktops.